decretist/ICMCL17/paper/ICMCL17.md

-that provide an extremely versatile set of software building blocks that can be called upon to perform a wide range of natural language processing functions, like part-of-speech tagging or lemmatization, from within a Python program.[^jake] They are based on large language models (LLMs) trained using machine learning techniques on annotated corpora of texts in the target language.
-In this case, we are using a model trained on the LASLA corpus of 1.7 million tokens or words of classical Latin text, each annotated with lemma, part of speech, and other morphological and syntactic information.
+that provide an extremely versatile set of software building blocks that can be called upon to perform a wide range of natural language processing functions, like part-of-speech tagging or lemmatization, from within a Python program.[^7] They are based on large language models (LLMs) trained using machine learning techniques on annotated corpora of texts in the target language.
+In this case, we are using a model trained on the LASLA corpus of 1.7 million words or "tokens" of classical Latin text, each annotated with lemma, part of speech, and other morphological and syntactic information.